 Stains from dirt, mud, food and drink, grease, oil, and bodily fluids can often be greatly reduced or even eliminated with the help of a carpet cleaner.
 Some stains may disappear with a single treatment, while others may require repeated cleaning sessions.
 To take stain-fighting power up a notch, you might consider using a specialty carpet-cleaning solution, like one formulated for pet stains.

 Can carpet cleaners remove pet odors?

 The short answer is sometimes.
-Whether or not a carpet cleaning machine will remove pet stains and odors largely depends on whether not the padding underneath the carpet has been contaminated.
-If urine has saturated the carpet padding, cleaning the fibers on top is unlikely to completely remove the odor.
+Whether a carpet-cleaning machine will remove pet stains and odors largely depends on whether the padding underneath the carpet has been contaminated.
+If urine has saturated the carpet padding, cleaning the fibers on top is unlikely to remove the odor completely.
 However, if you use a carpet cleaner in combination with an enzymatic cleaner, you are more likely to be successful in neutralizing the odor.

 Why Trust The Spruce?

 Erin Johnson is a commerce editor at The Spruce, specializing in appliances, organization, and cleaning products.
 She's tested carpet cleaners in The Lab herself to find the best options for various household needs, and she considered the insights from in-Lab and at-home testers to create this list.
 Johnson has first-hand knowledge of how our Lab tests were developed and performed.
 When selecting models, she considered customer reviews, features, and practicality.
 Johnson also pulled picks from a variety of brands and retailers.

 Erica Puisis also contributed to this roundup.
 She considered reports from our product testers and interviewed Marilee Nelson, a certified building biologist, environmental consultant, and co-founder of Branch Basics, for additional insight on treating spots and stains.